 Each square should be cut to 8″ by 8″.
 This includes a 1/4″ seam allowance.

-Step 2: Follow the individual tutorials for each side of the cube.
-Download the free printable pattern and instructions in pdf. format for each side, located at the end of this post.
+Step 2: Follow the individual tutorial PDFs for each side of the cube.
+Download the free printable pattern and instructions in for each side, located at the end of this post.

 Step 4: Flip the cube inside out through the hole you left at the back.

-The baby activity cube is finished and ready to be gifted to the little HP fan in your life!
-While this is by no means a “quick” project, the completed cube is worth the effort!
-I’ll be back later this week with another Harry Potter-related craft!
+The fabric activity cube is finished and ready to be gifted to the little HP fan in your life!
+While this is by no means a “quick” project, the completed cube is so fun!

 Printable PatternsDownload Harry-Potter-Activity-Cube-BugabooCity-Pattern.pdf